cristianoliveira/aerospace-marks/README.md

 ## Usage

-Allow one to mark a window with the given identifier.
+Allow one to mark the current focused window with the given identifier.
 ```text
 aerospace-marks mark [--add|--replace] [--toggle] <identifier>
 ```